 Perfectly spiced Cape Chicken Breyani is a South-African Indian dish and loved by all ages.
 A Hearty meal which only requires (maybe!) a crunchy salad on the side.

-Biryani … Breyani – same thing !
-In South-Africa we prefer to spell it Breyani, which is a spicy dish usually made with chicken.
+Also known as Chicken Biryani … Breyani – same thing !
+In South-Africa, Gauteng we prefer to spell it Breyani, which is a spicy dish usually made with chicken.

 However, I have seen other meats in local and international recipes as well.
 I, myself, have always made it with chicken.